-This post is now an eighth annual event I usually post on Maunday Thursday to lift up Good Friday and what it now means to me.
-The original posting was also on a Thursday seven years ago, and I was reflecting on the eighth version for this upcoming Good Friday from within the chaos of a world stained with the COVID-19 virus.
+This post is an annual event I usually post on Maunday Thursday to lift up Good Friday and what it now means to me.
+The original posting was also on a Thursday seven years ago, and I was reflecting on the ninth version for this upcoming Good Friday from within the chaos of a world stained with the COVID-19 virus over the past year.

 * * *

 The story never really changes.
 I may edit a bit as writers do to keep it current, but I find myself appreciating it more every year.
 Good Friday can slip by too easily amidst preparations for the celebration of Christ’s resurrection on Easter Sunday.
 His ultimate return is even more significant this year then ever before.
 I believe we are seeing signs of the Last Days, notwithstanding the current virus scourge of COVID-19.
 What better time to be prepared for His return?

 That said, if we had not been gifted by what He did for us on Good Friday over 2,000 years ago, the bunnies, plastic straw, and colored eggs would be all that matters this Easter Sunday.
 I hope those of you reading this again feel the increased appreciation for Good Friday as I have, and I welcome those of you here who are reading for the first time.
 Happy Easter!